| |

 - Suspension, revocation or restriction on the registration or licensure to practice the profession.

-- Aiding an unregistered or unlicensed person to practice counseling when that person is required to be registered or licensed.
+- Aiding an unlicensed person to practice counseling when that person is required to be licensed.

 - Violation of the rebating laws which includes payment for referral of clients.